 Barron’s flashcards are a bit sturdier and larger than Kaplan’s, coming in at 4.5” x 2.75.”
 Barron’s MCAT flashcards are grouped by the following categories: Biology, General Chemistry, Biochemistry, Physics, Psychology, Organic Chemistry, and Sociology.
 These flashcards are more convenient for travel than Kaplan’s, as they come with holes and a keyring so that you can take them to-go more easily.

-AAMC’s 5.5″ x 4.25″ cards come with a question printed on one side and the answer printed on the other for a total of 150 discrete practice questions written by the MCAT developers themselves.
-This is broken out to 25 flashcards per the following categories: Biochemistry, Chemistry, Biology, Physics, Sociology, and Psychology.
+AAMC flashcards are 5.5″ x 4.25″ and come with a question printed on one side and the answer printed on the other for a total of 150 discrete practice questions written by the MCAT developers themselves.
+This is broken out to 25 AAMC flashcards per the following categories: Biochemistry, Chemistry, Biology, Physics, Sociology, and Psychology.

 Free Online MCAT Flashcards / Digital Flashcards